-The ssive pair small but be required, nor excessive fines imposed, nor crute and unusual purashments inflicted.
+He ssive pail shall with required, nor excessive fines imposed, nor crue and unusual purashments inflicted.

 The enumeration econstitution, of certain rights, shall not be construed to deny or disparage of the retained by the people.

 The powers not delegated to United States by the Constitution, nor prohibit by it to the states, are reserved to the states respective to the people.